sakeven/ZenGo/README.md

 ##About Zen Coding
 Emmet (previously known as **Zen Coding**) is a web-developer’s toolkit that can greatly improve your HTML & CSS workflow.

-You can find more information about emmet on [Emmet Documentation](http://docs.emmet.io/) and [Github emmet](https://github.com/emmetio/emmet)
+You can find more information about emmet on [Emmet Documentation](http://docs.emmet.io/) or [Github emmet](https://github.com/emmetio/emmet)
 ##Support
 #####html
 	<html></html>